Free lacrosse scoreboard with countdown clock

 Shoulder Pads & Arm Pads

 Men's lacrosse requires shoulder pads (covering chest, back, and shoulders) and arm pads (elbow guards) to protect against body and stick checks.
 Attack players typically wear lighter, more flexible pads for mobility, while defensemen and midfielders opt for heavier protection.
-Modern pads use layered foam and hard-shell technology to absorb impacts while remaining lightweight.
+Current pads use layered foam and hard-shell construction to absorb impacts while staying lightweight.
 Warrior, STX, Maverik, and Epoch manufacture lacrosse-specific protective equipment that meets NOCSAE standards.

 Current Trends and the Future of Lacrosse

-Lacrosse is one of the fastest-growing sports in the world, driven by Olympic inclusion, professional league innovation, and international expansion.
+Lacrosse is one of the fastest-growing sports in the world, driven by Olympic inclusion, new top-level league models, and international expansion.
 These are the trends shaping the future of The Creator's Game.

 LA 2028 — The Olympic Catalyst

-The return of lacrosse to the Olympic Games at LA 2028 is the single most transformative event in the sport's modern history.
+The return of lacrosse to the Olympic Games at LA 2028 is the single most transformative event in the sport's recent history.
 Olympic inclusion brings global television exposure, government funding for national programs, and legitimacy in countries where lacrosse is still emerging.
-The Sixes format was specifically designed to be television-friendly and accessible to new audiences.
-The Haudenosaunee Nationals' participation as a sovereign Indigenous team adds a powerful cultural narrative that no other Olympic sport can match.
+The Sixes format was built to be television-friendly and accessible to new audiences.
+The Haudenosaunee Nationals' participation as a sovereign Indigenous team adds a cultural narrative that no other Olympic sport carries.

 Sixes Format — Designed for Global Growth